Frequently Asked Questions

 How do I enroll my child in LVCP?

 Currently, LVCP accepts enrollment forms for attendance during Open Enrollment periods.
 At the close of each period, all applicants are accepted unless the number of students exceeds the number of open spaces.
 When this occurs, a lottery takes place.
-Please see the Charter Application page for lottery details and call the office to find out when the next Open Enrollment period will occur.
-Please also view the Admissions tab on this website for more information.
+Please see the Admissions tab on the home page for lottery details and other admissions information, and call the office to find out when the next Open Enrollment period will occur.

 How many students are there at LVCP?